AviralJ58/ml-assistant/documentation.md

 - Regression: Regression model or function is used to predict continuous real values.
 The target outcome for regression model will always be a quantity.
 For example: Price of house, temperature of a city over certain period of time etc.

 - Categorical Data: Categorical Data includes the text columns.
-In Python these columns have the type 'Object' and must be encoded to some numerical value for the algorith to work.
+In Python these columns have the type 'Object' and must be encoded to some numerical value for the algorithm to work.
 ## Requirments and Installations

 - [Latest version of python](https://www.python.org/downloads/)